cedistream233/cedistream/backend/docs/DEPLOYMENT.md

 - ✅ Scalable backend on Render
 - ✅ Fast frontend hosted on Render (Global CDN)
 - ✅ Reliable database with Neon
-- ✅ File storage with Supabase
+- ✅ File storage with Backblaze B2
 - ✅ Payment processing with Paystack
 - ✅ 24/7 monitoring with UptimeRobot